marklogic-community/marklogic-unit-test/CONTRIBUTING.md

 We are working hard to improve marklogic-unit-test's testing.
 If you add new functions then please write unit tests in `marklogic-unit-test-client/src/test/ml-modules/root/test/suites/`.
 When finished, verify that the self-test works.

-To deploy the marklogic-unit-test project by itself, run the following commands:

-- cd marklogic-unit-test-client
-- ../gradlew -i mlDeploy

-That process will create an application server on port 8008 (create a file marklogic-unit-test-client/gradle-local.properties and copy the `mlRestPort` property to change the port.)
+See the instructions for Building and Testing at the top of this guide for doing so.

 For modifications to code in the ./marklogic-junit 5 project, please see the README file in that project.

-##### Running Tests in the GUI

-Point a browser to http://localhost:8008/test/.

-##### Running Tests with Gradle

-From the `marklogic-unit-test-client` directory, run `gradle test`.

 Make sure that all tests pass.
 Please, do not submit patches that fail.